muerrilla/stable-diffusion-NPW/README.md

 # Negative Prompt Weight

 This is a simple extension for the [Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which allows users to adjust the overall weight of the negative prompt, allowing you to increase or decrease its effect in a new way.
-Oh, and it writes the value to PNGinfo, honors it during 'send to txt2img' etc., and supports XYZ Plot.

 ## What Does It Do?